aryandeore2004/aryandeore2004/README.md

 ## :sassy_man: About me
 Computer Engineering graduate and **Web Developer** with proven experience in designing, developing, and deploying robust web applications.
-Skilled in both frontend and backend technologies, including HTML5, CSS3, JavaScript, Java, Spring Boot, React.js, Node.js, and Python.
+Skilled in both frontend and backend technologies, including  Java,HTML5, CSS3, JavaScript, Spring Boot, React.js, and Python.
 Passionate about building intelligent and scalable solutions by integrating **Artificial Intelligence (AI)** and **Machine Learning (ML)** into modern web applications to enhance functionality, automation, and user experience.

 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/aryan-deore-9a92b2250/)